Neopets: Gameplay

 Neopia is a virtual planet with fantasy lands inhabited by Neopets and other virtual creatures.
 Each land has a different theme, such as pirates or prehistory, and their own shops, games, and attractions.
-Neopia follows its own calendar and time zone, which runs concurrent with real-world Pacific Time, and has tie-ins with certain real-world holidays such as Halloween and Christmas.
+Neopia operates on real-world Pacific Time, observing daylight saving time along with California, where its headquarters are located, and has tie-ins with certain real-world holidays such as Halloween and Christmas.

 It has its own economy and trade markets based on Neopoints.
 Users can earn Neopoints through various means including playing games and selling items, which can be invested or used to buy various virtual goods and services.

 The site is regularly updated with features like new games, items, and content.
 Occasionally, the Neopets team release interactive storylines to expand the in-universe lore.
 In addition to the site content updated by the Neopets team, users also contribute content to the site.
 User contributions come in the form of prescreened submissions and readily editable content that is automatically filtered, such as the site's weekly electronic newspaper The Neopian Times.
 There are different types of submissions that will be accepted.